patters-match/z88/readme.txt

 ----------------------------------------------------------------------

-The cross platform tools, scripts and other Z88 software to be compiled into executable form supports Linux/Mac OSX/Unix and the Windows operating systems.
+The cross platform tools, scripts and other Z88 software to be compiled into executable form supports Linux/Mac OS X/Unix and the Windows operating systems.

-The first requirement is to to checkout the Subversion trunk (main development or HEAD in CVS terms) you need to have a Subversion client installed on your preferred operating system.
+The first requirement is to checkout the Subversion trunk (main development or HEAD in CVS terms) you need to have a Subversion client installed on your preferred operating system.
 Please refer to the documentation on Sourceforge (http://sourceforge.net/svn/?group_id=69038),